arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 System.out.println(hello.reverse().toString());
 ```

 <a name="q7"></a>**[EXERCISE 7](#a7)** Recall that in the previous lab, we created a method which takes as input a `String` and outputs `true` if that `String` is a palindrome.
 We used loops to do so.
-Try to repeat this venture with less work by finding an appropriate method from the `StringBuilder` class in its documentation.
+Try to repeat this venture with less work by using an appropriate `StringBuilder` method.

 ### Swapping array elements

 When swapping array elements, there is a small problem which must be overcome.
 If one value is used to overwrite the other value, then the overwritten value is no longer accessible and cannot be used to overwrite the other.
-This problem is dealt with useing a temporary storage variable.
+This problem is dealt with using a temporary storage variable.
 The snippet below swaps the values at index `3` and `5` in the `numbers` array.

 ```java
 int[ ] numbers = {9, 8, 7, 4, 5, 6, 3, 2, 1};